Plena: Genre

 Plena music is generally folkloric in nature.
 The music's beat and rhythm are usually played using hand drums called panderetas, also known as panderos.
 The music is accompanied by a scrape gourd, the guiro.
 Panderetas resemble tambourines but without the jingles.
 These are handheld drums with stretched animal skins, usually goat skin, covering a round wooden frame.
 Three different sizes of pandereta are used in plena: the Seguidor (the largest of the three), the Punteador (the medium-sized drum), and the requinto.
 An advantage of this percussion arrangement is its portability, contributing to the plena's spontaneous appearance at social gatherings.
 Other instruments commonly heard in plena music are the cuatro, the maracas, and accordions.

 The fundamental melody of the plena, as in all regional Puerto Rican music, has a decided Spanish strain; it is marked in the resemblance between the plena Santa María and a song composed in the Middle Ages by Alfonso the Wise, King of Spain.
 The lyrics of plena songs are usually octosyllabic and assonant.
 Following the universal custom the theme touches upon all phases of life—romance, politics, and current events.
 Generally, anything which appeals to the imagination of the people, such as the arrival of a personage, a crime, a bank moratorium, or a hurricane, can be the subject of plena music.

 Spread

 Plena is played throughout Puerto Rico especially during special occasions such as the Christmas season, and as the musical backdrop for civic protests, due to its traditional use as a vehicle for social commentary.
 When plena is played the audience often joins in the singing, clapping, and dancing.
 Plena is also enjoyed by the Puerto Rican diaspora outside of Puerto Rico.
 Pleneros de la 21, for example, traveled to Hawaii to perform for the Puerto Rican diaspora there which include descendants of Puerto Ricans who immigrated to Hawaii from Puerto Rico in the early 20th century.

+Since 2025, plena music has been in the spotlight with the release of Bad Bunny's album DeBÍ TiRAR MáS FOToS where he collaborated with plena musical groups like Los Pleneros de la Cresta.